 How Much Do You Need for Your Repair Fund?

 Does this sound like a lot of money?
-You might be surprised by how easy it can be to save this much every month.
+You might be surprised by how easy it can be to save this much every month for your auto repair and preventative maintenance.

 The average person spends roughly $250 a month on takeout alone.
 By reducing how often you call out for pad Thai or pizza, you could have what you need without much work.